What is Somniloquy, or sleep talking?

 Does your bed partner tell you that you whisper, laugh, mumble, or even outright talk in your sleep?
 Or does your child shout or give long, incomprehensible speeches?
-It’s called sleep talking, or somniloquy, and you’ve likely heard of it, and may have experienced it yourself or been witness to it.
+This is referred to as sleep talking, or somniloquy.

 Sleep talking episodes can last up to 30 seconds, but usually not beyond that [SleepFoundation].
 People who sleep talk won’t remember there midnight diatribes the next morning.

 - Mild – sleep talking less than once per week

 - Moderate- sleep talking occurs every week but not every night